CherradiMouad/Acoustic-recognition-of-emotions/README.md

   * change this functions
   * using more than one function on the same feature like getting 3 value sum, mean, max from MFCC
-  * add new features
+  * add new features\
-can help to give us more features, and those help models to train better and perform a good accuracy
+all these things can help to give us more features, and those help models to train better and perform a good accuracy
-### Improving with Neural Network
+### Improving accuracy by using Neural network instead of classification method